-With three championship titles in V8 Supercars series and six victories at Bathurst 1000 race, Craig Lowndes is one of the most successful Australian racing drivers.
+With three championship titles in the Australian Touring Car Championship/V8 Supercars Championship and seven victories at Bathurst 1000 race, Craig Lowndes is one of the most successful Australian racing drivers.

-He was born in Melbourne on June 21, 1974, and as a nine-year-old kid and a son of former chief scrutineer of Confederation of Australian motorsport, he started to drive go-karts.
+Craig Andrew Lowndes was born in Melbourne in June 1974.
+As a nine-year-old kid and a son of former chief scrutineer of Confederation of Australian motorsport, he started to drive go-karts.
 When he was 17, Lowndes moved up to cars racing in the competition called Motorcraft Formula Ford ’Driver to Europe’ Series which later became Australian Formula Ford Championship.

 In 1993, Craig won the title in that Series and qualified for the Formula Ford Festival in England same year where he finished third.
 That success allowed him to move up to the open-wheel racing.
 In 1994, driving an old Holden Cheetah Mk9 against much better cars in Formula Brabham Series (now Formula Holden), he got the Australian Silver Star award.

 In the meantime, Lowndes was acquired by Holden Racing Team as a test driver but unexpectedly got a chance to show what he can do on the biggest stage.
 He replaced Rickard Rydell for the Sandown 500 after the Swede was forced to withdraw from the race.
 Driving alongside Brad Jones and against more experienced drivers, he finished second, which was an excellent achievement for a rookie.

 The legend of Craig Lowndes as the V8 Supercars driver was born

 In one moment of that race, Lowndes even was on the top after the brilliant maneuver of overtaking Ford’s legend John Bowe.
 After the race, he instantly became one of the favorite drivers when he said that his overtaking which pushed to the top of the grid was just a matter of missing the brake.